cinema is, by its very nature, designed to challenge many

 film as unvoiced subtitles, a further aspect of the

-comfortably within the visual make-up and which have audio-visual
+comfortably within the visual make-up and have audio-visual

 echoes elsewhere in the film.
 Just a few minutes after Zidane's remark